laitanawe/introscicomp/setup.md

 1. Data for the class examples can be found at the following location:
 /data/hps/assoc/private/intro_to_sci_comp/data

 2. You can use the following commands to copy the data.
-If you want to highlight this command and copy, do not highlight the $:
+If you want to highlight this command and copy, do not highlight the prompt or `$` at the beginning of the command:
     ~~~
     $ cp -Rv /data/hps/assoc/private/intro_to_sci_comp/data/Desktop /data/hps/assoc/private/intro_to_sci_comp/user/$USER
     ~~~